Disco-RAG: Discourse-Aware Retrieval-Augmented Generation

 \paragraph{Automatic Metrics.} To ensure consistency and fair comparison, we follow the official evaluation protocols provided by each dataset's repository \citep{wang-etal-2024-leave, stelmakh-etal-2022-asqa, pu-etal-2024-scinews}.
 For the Loong dataset \citep{wang-etal-2024-leave, li2025structrag}, we report results using Exact Match (EM) and LLM-based scores.
 For ASQA \citep{stelmakh-etal-2022-asqa, chang-etal-2025-main}, the evaluation includes EM, ROUGE-L (RL) \citep{lin-2004-rouge}, and DR Score \citep{stelmakh-etal-2022-asqa}.
 On SciNews, we evaluate with RL, BERTScore \citep{Zhang2020BERTScore}, SARI \citep{xu-etal-2016-optimizing}, and SummaC \citep{laban-etal-2022-summac}.
 These metrics assess the informativeness, fluency, and factual consistency of generated answers.
 Detailed descriptions of these metrics are provided in \autoref{evaluation_metrics}.

 \paragraph{Implementation Details.} Unless specified otherwise, we use \texttt{Llama-3.1-8B}, \texttt{Llama-3.3-70B}, or \texttt{Qwen2.5-72B} across all modules to instantiate and compare performance at different model scales and families \citep{grattafiori2024llama}.\footnote{\texttt{Llama-3.1-8B}, \texttt{Llama-3.3-70B}, and \texttt{Qwen2.5-72B} are the abbreviated names for \texttt{Llama-3.1-8B-Instruct}, \texttt{Llama-3.3-70B-Instruct}, and \texttt{Qwen2.5-72B-Instruct}.} For embedding and retrieval modules, we utilize \texttt{Qwen3-Embedding-8B} \citep{zhang2025qwen3} with a chunk size of 256 tokens without sliding window, and Top-10 retrieval based on cosine semantic similarity.
-We run each setting once; we use beam search with a beam width of 3, and fix all retrieval settings across compared methods.
-For Loong and ASQA, retrieval is conducted over the entire corpus, reflecting an open-domain setting.
-For SciNews, retrieval is restricted to the source document associated with each summary, reflecting a closed-domain setup.
+We run each setting once; we use beam search with a beam width of 3, and fix all retrieval settings across all compared methods.

 \paragraph{Selected Baselines.} We compare \texttt{Disco-RAG} against three baseline settings: (1) zero-shot LLMs (\texttt{Llama-3.1-8B}, \texttt{Llama-3.3-70B}, and \texttt{Qwen2.5-72B}) with full input context.
-(2) standard RAG approach \citep{lewis2020retrieval}\footnote{Prompts for full context generation and standard RAG method are provided in Appendix \autoref{appendix:prompt_full_context} and \autoref{appendix:prompt_standard_rag}.}, where relevant chunks are prepended to the query prior to inference.\footnote{All experiments are training-free and use only task instructions without in-context examples.
+(2) standard RAG approach \citep{lewis2020retrieval}\footnote{Prompts for full context generation and standard RAG method are provided in Appendix \autoref{appendix:prompt_full_context} and \autoref{appendix:prompt_standard_rag}.}, where relevant chunks are prepended to the query prior to inference.\footnote{All experiments are training-free (unless otherwise specified) and use only task instructions.
 All hyperparameters follow the same settings as Disco-RAG.} and (3) previously published results from state-of-the-art RAG (if applicable) systems on the same benchmark.